bvoight/GCB535/Syllabus.md

 ## Location and time

 * The course will be administered virtually for Spring 2021
-* Virtual Link will be provided to enrolled students
+* A Virtual Link will be provided to enrolled students on Canvas.
-* MWF 10a-11a
+* MWF 10-11a

 ## Office hours